cisco-open/terraform-provider-appd/CONTRIBUTING.md

 If you are adding a new source file, it should include a copyright header:

     /**
-     * Copyright 2023 AppDynamics, Inc.
+     * Copyright 2023 Cisco Systems, Inc.
      *
      * Licensed under the MPL License, Version 2.0 (the "License");
      * you may not use this file except in compliance with the License.